sarah-eiger/playlists/README.md

 Here is a brief overview of the architecture of the application:
 - app:
-    - api: folder containing our mock data (playlists and users) as well as our api requests to fetch this data
+    - api: folder containing our mock database (playlists and users) as well as our api requests to fetch this data
     - modules: our main modules folder
        - account: account component
        - core: core components (header and footer)/services/guards/interceptors/resolvers used accross the application
        - homepage: homepage component
        - login: login component
-       - playlists: playlist component
+       - playlists: playlists component
     - store: our ngrx store, used here to store the user state
     - app-routing.module: lazily loads modules and integrates guards/resolvers
     - app-component: displays views using router outlet and handles routing animation